hythamsa/Ansible/README.md

 # Configure OSPF (Ansible 2.4)
 Configure OSPF domain, assign OSPF parameters to interfaces defined rounding it up with a config write.
 As usual please make the necessary modifications to the username, password and host definitions.
 In group_vars/switches.yml you'll find the variable "ospf_interfaces" which will require modification to match the interfaces in your environment.

+# Backup NXOS and IOS Configs
+Leverage Ansible nxos_config and ios_config network modules to perform a backup of your network inventory.
+Place "configs-backup.sh" into your /etc/cron.daily directory and voila... daily automated backups placed into a directory aptly named after today's date.

+Of course before you go ahead and execute "configs-backup.sh" there are some base considerations... variables!

+- variable basedir is configured for the stock /etc/ansible/backup directory.
+FYI: "backup" directory is created by the nxos_config and ios_config network modules automagically if it does not already exist.
+The script will execute /usr/bin/ansible-playbook against /etc/ansible/backup.yml... so... captain obvious statement ahead... if this is does not fit your directory structure, then you will need to modify it.